KeltonMVP/rules/docs/factions/gang-rules.en.md

 - members banned for cheats or mods with a duration of 30 days will always be dismissed with FP 60/60.
 - members with bans who somehow manage to enter a faction will always be dismissed with FP 60/60.
-- members who abuse their position (granting licenses to themselves before being dismissed, intentionally providing multiple false news, etc.) will always be dismissed with <span style="color:red;">FP 60/60 and banned for 14 days</span> for this.
+- members who abuse their position (excessive and unjustified fines, completely random multiple attacks, changing the status of multiple candidates without justification, theft from the faction's safe, etc.) will always be dismissed with <span style="color:red;">FP 60/60 and banned for 14 days</span> for this.

 !!! danger "Important"
     If you have received a ban of 3 days or more, you will only be able to remain in the faction if you are unbanned through an unban request, not if you purchase an unban with gold.